numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 a runtime dependency for your compiled module, since Cython itself uses the ufunc C API described earlier in this section.

-As of May 2026, only simple ufuncs are supported and generic ufuncs are not yet supported.
+As of May 2026, only simple ufuncs are supported and generalized ufuncs are not yet supported.